mlveggo/balena-cli/LMB_Notes_to_self.md

 ### Build

-* [ ] `balena build -f legacy/intel-nuc`: tag the image with the architecture so it can be discovered by deploy.
+* [X] `balena build -f legacy/intel-nuc`: tag the image with the architecture so it can be discovered by deploy.
-* [ ] `balena build -f legacy/raspberry-pi -e`: tag the image with the
+* [X] `balena build -f legacy/raspberry-pi -e`: tag the image with the architecture so it can be discovered by deploy.
+* [X] `balena build -A amd64 -d intel-nuc`: tag the image with the architecture so it can be discovered by deploy.
-  architecture so it can be discovered by deploy.
+* [X] `balena build -A armv7hf -d raspberry-pi -e`: tag the image with the architecture so it can be discovered by deploy.
 * [ ] `balena build -f multiarch/amd64-and-armv7hf`: Error: "Local builds are
   currently limited to one image at a time.
-Provide a single architecture (-A) and repeat for each desired image."; in the future we could automatically queue up multiple builds in series (not MVP)
+Provide a single architecture (-A) and repeat for each desired image."; in the future we could automatically queue up multiple builds in series (not MVP).
-* [ ] `balena build -A amd64 -d intel-nuc`: tag the image with the architecture so it can be discovered by deploy
-* [ ] `balena build -A armv7hf -d raspberry-pi -e`: tag the image with the architecture so it can be discovered by deploy
 * [ ] `balena build -A amd64`: use the provided architecture to build a single image; reject device-specific template files or project resolutions; tag the image with the architecture so it can be discovered by deploy.